kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

-Using the row indexes in the subway statitons DataFrame from above, the missing values in the suburban train stations DataFrame are filled manually by overwriting their values in the `gps` column.
+Using the row indexes in the subway stations DataFrame from above, the missing values in the suburban train stations DataFrame are filled manually by overwriting their values in the `gps` column.

 ```python